Terry-Su/tsdocs/README.md

 # tsdocs
-A blazing static docs website boilerplate
+A highway to build static docs website